osoner/countly-documentation/reference/server-api.md

 ###B. v2

-**v2** version of the api is designed to return ready-to-use metrics for today, last 7 days and last 30 days. **v2** API is currently only available from Countly Cloud.
+**v2** version of the api is designed to return ready-to-use metrics for today, last 7 days and last 30 days.
 There are two available paths;

 ####/o/analytics/dashboard